vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 ### Modify the configurations

-To deploy Nebula Graph according to your requirements, you have to modify the configuration files.
+To deploy NebulaGraph according to your requirements, you have to modify the configuration files.

-All the configuration files for Nebula Graph, including `nebula-graphd.conf`, `nebula-metad.conf`, and `nebula-storaged.conf`, are stored in the `etc` directory in the installation path.
+All the configuration files for NebulaGraph, including `nebula-graphd.conf`, `nebula-metad.conf`, and `nebula-storaged.conf`, are stored in the `etc` directory in the installation path.
 You only need to modify the configuration for the corresponding service on the machines.
 The configurations that need to be modified for each machine are as follows.

 | Machine name | The configuration to be modified                                  |
 | :-----       | :---------------                                                  |